nolash/evm-booking/README.md

-Unfortunately, the beach is not accessible all the time, because local technocrat authorities have decided to close the beach for the public every day from 6pm to 6am on every weekday.
+Unfortunately, the beach is not accessible all the time, because local technocrat authorities have decided to close the beach for the public every day from 6pm to 6am on every weekday, to protect people from their own pleasure-seeking.

 Their trusted friend Trent publishes the ‘`evm-booking`’ contract, to manage hammock time for the coming month.